You can’t deny the urge! It’s time to move up in your craft. Period!

 At the same time, the perfect lathes which you can get as benchtop include JET JWL-1221VS wood lathe and Grizzly Industrial T25926.

-If you are looking for the most amazing wood lathe, aim for a midi lathe these lathes are easier to manage and keep.
+If you are looking for the most amazing wood lathe, aim for a mid-size lathe.
+These lathes are easier to manage and require less space.
 Moreover, these lathes cost a lot less than the bigger versions.
-The best brands to look for in these lathes include Grizzly, Delta, and Jet.
-Particularly, Grizzly H8259 makes the greatest lathe for the money for most beginners to pro woodworkers.

 You can also choose to stick with mini lathes.
-If you do, beware that these lathes have even more limitations on their functions and only tackle smaller pieces.
+If you do, beware that these lathes have more limitations on their functions and only tackle smaller pieces.
 Also, if you are looking for quality products backed by trusted brands, even mini lathes can become costly.

-If you are starting out with the craft of woodturning, you should look for a lathe that requires minimal manual work.
-One important feature for such lathes is the ease of varying speed.
+One important feature for such lathes is the ease of changing speed.
 Choose a lathe that allows automatic speed selection.
-Ease of tension control should be the first thing to consider.
+Ease of tension control should also be a consideration.

-The range is wide.
-You can find average lathes starting at $600.
-This price can go up with the brand you choose and the features you desire.
 Aim for a range of $1000 to $2000 for professional lathes with complete features.
 But there is no reason you can’t find a midi lathe for half the price between $600 and $1000.

-In case you are looking for cheaper versions, you may have to compromise on functions it can perform.
+In case you are looking for cheaper versions, you may have to compromise slightly on functions it can perform.
 Mini lathes will come into focus as a result.
 Prices for mini lathes start from $100 and can go up to $800.